-Caleb's research examines the interaction of language and other forms of thought, and also explores potential environmental influences on language evolution.
-For more information on his work, visit Caleb's personal site.
+Caleb's research examines the interaction of language and nonlinguistic thought.
+His work also explores potential environmental influences on the development of languages.
+For more information, visit his personal site.

 Everett, C. 2017.
 Numbers and the Making of Us.
 Harvard University Press.

 Everett, C. 2013a.
 Linguistic relativity: Evidence across languages and cognitive domains.
 De Gruyter Mouton.